logux/docs/2-starting/1-creating-server.md

 ## Creating the Project

-First you need to [install Node.js] (version 10.0 or later).
+You need to [install Node.js] (version 10.0 or later).

-Create a directory with a project.
-We will use `server-logux`, but you can replace it to more relevant.
+Create a directory for a project.
+We will use `server-logux` name.

 ```sh
 mkdir server-logux